JowOfBeco/JowOfBeco/README.md

 - 🌱 Next i'll engage with some back-end framework tecnology and learn spanish.

-- ❓ You can ask-me about Css and Html.
+- ❓ You can ask-me about Python and C#.

 - ⚡ My name is really "Johm", not "John".
 Or both, it's a long story...
 Call me to know more about.
 Haha.